JonU238/BalloonHunter/README.md

 ## Goals:
 - Have program not just exit after sending, have it wait for the next time a balloon may be over head.
+- Have it send a photo of the sonde hub map along with the email/txtmsg
 ## Compleated goals:
 - ~~Have sonde alert msg you if the balloon will land in your area~~
 - ~~Add other msg services that dont require payed twilio account~~